 I checked back in 4 days and voila!
 The SERP result looked like the following:

-It seems that by including the brand/company name within the title tag, I have enabled Google to show the better looking title tag that appears in the source code.
+It seems that by including the brand/company name within the title tag, I have enabled Google to show the better-looking title tag that appears in the source code.

 Before I took my victory lap around the office, I had to verify the results with another site.
-This time, instead of messing up the capitalization, Google was confusing the singular and plural version of the company’s name.
+This time, instead of messing up the capitalization, Google was confusing the singular and plural versions of the company’s name.
 The alternative title tag with this site would have little impact on the click-through-rate but I still wanted to test my hypothesis again.
 I used the same 3 steps noted earlier in this post to find that a couple of powerful backlinks were the cause.
 I changed the title tag to include the brand/company name at the end and voila, again!

 Typically, I prefer including the brand/company name in the title tag to help build awareness in the SERP anyway so this was the icing on the cake to encourage me to do it more often.
 Of course, the results for experiments like this may vary, but if you find yourself in a similar situation to the one I was in, test out this method and let me know your findings!